Zach Pascal Player Prop Bets for NFL Week 7 | Indianapolis vs. San Francisco 10/24/2021

 Matchup vs. San Francisco

-- The 49ers are giving up 235.4 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The 235.4 yards per game the 49ers are giving up through the air makes them the NFL's seventh-ranked pass defense.

-- The 49ers have given up eight passing TDs this year (1.6 per game), ranking them seventh among NFL defenses.
+- The 49ers' defense is seventh in the league, giving up 1.6 passing touchdowns per game.

 Recent Performances

-- Pascal did not have a catch in last week's game versus the Texans.
+- Pascal did not record a catch in last week's game against the Texans.

-- Pascal's seven grabs in his last three games are good enough for 92 yards (30.7 ypg).
-He's been targeted 11 times.
+- Pascal has grabbed seven passes (on 11 targets) for 92 yards (30.7 per game) over his last three outings.

 Pascal's Indianapolis Teammates